creativescala/case-study-parser/docs/pages/expressions/binary.md

 ### Abstract Syntax Trees

-Now we can parse very very simple expressions, we should create a data structure that stores the result of our parse.
+Now we can parse very simple expressions, we should create a data structure that stores the result of our parse.
 In the compiler literature these data structures are known as *abstract syntax trees* (ASTs).
 They represent the syntax of the input we parsed, and are usually organized as a tree.
 In Scala we usually represent abstract syntax trees as algebraic data types (ADTs).

 Here's an AST, which is also an ADT, for representing the expressions we described above: